abdulxs/DevOps-Projects/Project 8 - Automate AWS Infrastructure with Terraform/setup.md

 Automate AWS Infrastructure with Terraform

+The aim of this project is to set up aws cloud infrastructure using Iac tool - Terraform.
+It will include provisioning a VPC, internet gateway, creating a route table, subnet, security group, network interface and an ec2 instance running ubuntu OS on which we will install apache2 to host a webserver.
+This will be achieved with the use of Terraform code.

+step 1:
 Set up key-pair on AWS before proceeding so that you have access keys Download the .pem file and store to your project directory

+step 2:
 Set up VPC

 create a terraform file in your project directory, let's name it main.tf